Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 3. You qualify for a 0%-down VA or USDA loan

-Active-duty military, veterans, and certain rural-property buyers may not need DPA at all.
+Active-duty military, Veterans, and certain USDA-eligible buyers may not need DPA at all.
 VA and USDA can finance 100% of the purchase with no down payment.
 The rate is typically below DPA pricing too.

 4. Your DTI is too tight to absorb a second-mortgage payment